Underspecification in Language Modeling Tasks: A Causality-Informed Study of Gendered Pronoun Resolution: Data Appendix

 For the evaluation of all models with an autoregressive objective, we wrapped each evaluation sentence (denoted as \texttt{`\{sentence\}'}) with the following instruction prompts.

-We note that prompt `A' is most consistent with format of instruction tuning prompts used in~\citep{InstructGPT}, while prompts `B' and `C' are more consistent with document completion prompts and thus also suitable for non-instruction tuned models.
-For Method 1, we used all prompts, for Method 2 we selected only prompt `A', as explained in \cref{wino-setup}.
-Our criterium for prompt selection was that the prompt could elicit gendered or neutral pronouns from the models under evaluation with high softmax probabilities (because we used raw unnormalized values) via spot checking the prompt with several date tokens.
+We note that prompt `A' is most consistent with the format of instruction tuning prompts used in~\citep{InstructGPT}, while prompts `B' and `C' are more consistent with document completion prompts and thus also suitable for non-instruction tuned models.
+For Method 1, we used all prompts; for Method 2, we selected only prompt `A', as explained in Appendix~\ref{wino-setup}.
+Our criterion for prompt selection was that the prompt could elicit gendered or neutral pronouns from the models under evaluation with high softmax probabilities (because we used raw unnormalized values) via spot-checking the prompt with several date tokens.
+Once we found suitable prompts (`A' and `B') that satisfied our criterium, we initially stopped looking for more prompts, but later added `C', a permutation on `B', to aid in measurement of LLM sensitivity to the ordering of the text in the instruction prompt.